devinus/dl_format_check/README.md

 *Home-built Lamborghini Countach*

- Verifies that a given drivers license numbe fits the format of the given state.
+ Verifies that a given drivers license number fits the format of the given state.
 Only does florida at the moment.